marcvredenbregt/Mpluz-assignment/NOTES.md

 Add setter label() and string length limitation to Dongle class.

-Add new feature example to App.ts
+Add new feature example to App.ts.

-4 TO DO: Adjust test modules.
+4 ADD TESTS FOR NEW FEATURE

+Add new feature test for Encoder and Decoder to Encoder.spec.ts and Decoder.spec.ts.

+5 CLEAN UP

+Remove random labels added in step 1 if not relevant.

+Remove new feature example from App.ts.